Last Tweets of the Krell

-C(to cohort) umm, the brick is a 20-mile cube of klystron relays powered by 9,200 thermonuclear reactors.
+C(to cohort) umm, the brick is a 8000 cubic mile array of klystron relays powered by 9,200 thermonuclear reactors.
 I don’t think we can do a manual shutdown.

-P (to public) Everyone, we’ve got a few minor issues — I recommend taking a break from using the CognoMaterializer until we get a quick update out.
+P (to public) Everyone, we’ve got a few minor issues — I recommend taking a pause from enjoying the CognoMaterializer until we get a quick update out.
 Just try not to think about anything bad.
 Or anything at all, really.
 And don’t go to sleep!!

 C (to cohort) we’re 3-way-copulated